PrimalMyst/Books/codex/world-building/playable-races.md

 - **Non-combatant role**: Stay close to provide guidance rather than engage enemies
 - **Symbiotic relationship**: Like remora fish, they benefit from the relationship while providing services

-**Divine Influence Pattern:**
-- Always includes a **fragment of Myrielle's influence** (counting as one divine source)
-- Plus one other divine influence from the Eldritch Pantheon
-- Never exceeding the two-source maximum that binds all monsters

 ### The Divine Barrier

 The two-divine-influence limitation creates several important distinctions: